 Ditch the Car

-For most people a car is a necessity but if you could do without one then you’re going to save on gas, insurance, and general maintenance.
+For most people, a car is a necessity, but if you could do without one, you can save on gas, insurance, and general maintenance.

 Cut Subscription Services

 Spotify, Netflix, Hulu Plus, Tidal (lol, jk), all those monthly box services, etc. … they all add up.